polterguy/polterguy.github.io/documentation/magic/index.md

 These are endpoints related to the Bazar somehow, allowing you to install new Bazar modules, and check which Bazar modules have already been installed.
-The Bazar is a micro service _"AppStore"_ for your Magic server, allowing your Magic server to install backend modules on the fly, resulting in having some backend micro service installed into your backend.
+The Bazar is a micro service _"AppStore"_ for your Magic server, allowing your Magic server to install backend modules on the fly, resulting in having some backend micro service installed into your backend, without interrupting normal usage.

+**Notice** - None of these endpoints are really intended to be consumed in your own code, but only for internal usage by Magic itself.

 #### GET magic/system/bazar/app-manifests